Enforce two-factor authentication (FREE)

 If there are multiple 2FA requirements (for example, group + all users, or multiple groups) the shortest grace period is used.

-It is possible to disallow subgroups from setting up their own 2FA requirements:
+It is possible to prevent subgroups from setting up their own 2FA requirements:

 - Go to the top-level group's Settings > General.